dmesh-io/lambda-cdk-template/README.md

-# Lambda Function Template with AWS CDK
+# Lambda Function AWS CDK Template

 This is ready-to-use cookiecutter template to create a project that deploys a serverless AWS Lambda Function (Docker Image) with the AWS Cloud Development Kit (CDK).

+Read [lambda_stack.py](%7B%7Bcookiecutter.REPO_NAME%7D%7D%2Flambda_stack.py) for a detailed description.

 ## Requirements